Skip to content

 });

-// Now we have access to the response type property
+// Now you have access to the response type property

 const value = resource.coin.value;